Robert Radclyffe, 5th Earl of Sussex: Life

 In July 1622 he sold to the Marquis of Buckingham his ancestral estate of Newhall, Essex for £22,000, and resigned to him the lord-lieutenancy of Essex.
 He was reappointed joint lord lieutenant in 1625.
 Sussex was frequently at court, carried the purple ermined robe at the creation of Prince Charles as Prince of Wales, 4 November 1616, and bore the orb at the coronation of Charles I on 2 Feb.
 1626.
 He died at his house in Clerkenwell on 22 September 1629, and was buried with his father and uncle in the church of Boreham.

 Patronage

-Sussex was a patron of men of letters.
+Sussex was a patron of writers and men of letters.
 In 1592 Robert Greene dedicated to him as Lord Fitzwalter Euphues Shadow, by Thomas Lodge.
 George Chapman prefixed to his translation of the Iliad (1598), a sonnet to him, 'with duty always remembered to his honoured countess.'
 A sonnet was also addressed to the earl by Henry Lok, in his Sundry Christian Passions, 1597, and Emanuel Ford dedicated to him in 1598 his popular romance Parismus.